scoobydoosifat/student-result-management-system/EMON_readme.md

 ### 2. `create_db.py` — Database Schema

-Created all the table to the database.The crated tables are named below.
+Created all the table to the database.The created tables are named below.

 **All Tables in `rms.db`:**